 Exelon today is the largest producer of emissions-free energy in the U.S., and as such we work with customers and the communities we serve to help them meet their environmental and economic goals.
 We do this by connecting customers to clean energy from solar, wind, nuclear and hydro power, as well as technology that helps them reduce energy use by increasing efficiency.

-Demand for clean energy will only accelerate as hundreds of large, energy-intensive companies including Amazon, Apple, Google and Microsoft announce plans to meet 100 percent of their electricity needs with clean energy sources.
+Demand for clean energy will only accelerate as hundreds of large, energy-intensive companies including Amazon, Apple, Google and Microsoft announce plans to meet 100 percent of their energy needs with clean energy sources.
 Numerous states and dozens of large cities also have committed to meet or exceed emissions-reduction targets under the Paris Climate Accord.

 The U.S. Department of Energy reports that since 2008, the cost of wind energy has fallen 41 percent and solar has fallen 64 percent, making clean energy an increasingly affordable option.
 Exelon Generation currently operates 42 wind energy projects across 11 states, making up almost 5 percent of our entire energy portfolio.
 By using technology and innovation,